rayalva407/rayalva407.github.io/_posts/2020-10-06-rails_self-referential_relationships.markdown

 end
 ```

-Next we will create a the messages table.
-This will serve as the join table through which the users can interact.
+Next we will create the messages table.
+This will serve as the join table. through which the users can interact.
 We will give them a `sender_id` and a `recipient_id` along with the message's content. the `sender_id` and `recipient_id` are both ids that belong to the User table.

 ```
 #db/migrate/001_create_messages.rb